The Seismic Wavefield Common Task Framework: Methods, Baselines and Results

 \section{Methods, Baselines and Results}

-We characterize twelve highly-cited modeling methods on the global wavefields and DAS datasets. \autoref{tab:combined-scores} shows all scored methods and their resulting performance scores.
+We characterize eighteen highly-cited modeling methods on the global wavefields and DAS datasets. \autoref{tab:combined-scores} shows all scored methods and their resulting performance scores.
 The Seismic Wavefield CTF includes two naive baseline methods: predicting zero and predicting the average.
-In our evaluations, we use the zero prediction as the reference baseline for the global wavefields dataset.
+In our evaluations, we use the zero prediction as the reference baseline for both datasets.
 Due to the dataset having a zero mean after normalization, the average and zero baseline report similar scores.

 While some models score high on specific tasks, no model scores high across all tasks.
 Overall, the results demonstrate that the dataset and specific tasks are challenging enough to produce a distribution of scores that characterizes the methods.
+A complete overview of all models' performance metrics on the global wavefields dataset can be found in \autoref{tab:combined-scores}.